 Fine (sterile / single use) needles are tapped virtually painlessly into the skin, sometimes through a plastic tube.
 The needles may be left in the muscle for a few seconds or up to several minutes.
 After insertion the needles may be stimulated – either twisting manually or using electrical stimulation – and a feeling of heaviness, numbness or tingling may be felt in that area.

 Extensive research has shown that stimulation of very fine nerve endings provides both a local pain blocking effect and also changes in blood chemistry due to the release of pain relieving hormones from the brain.
 This reduces pain, may help improve healing, and has a local relaxation effect.

-Dry Needing can be used for almost all muscular conditions.
-It is especially beneficial for painful musculoskeletal conditions including migraine, neck and back pain, arthritis, fibromyalgia and many other non specific pain syndromes.
-Dry Needling may be used in conjunction with other Osteopathic techniques, Remedial Massage and exercise programs.
+Dry Needing and Acupuncture can be used for almost all muscular conditions.
+They are especially beneficial for painful musculoskeletal conditions including migraine, neck and back pain, arthritis, fibromyalgia and many other non specific pain syndromes.
+They may be used in conjunction with other Osteopathic techniques, Remedial Massage and exercise programs.
 It is generally safe to use alongside prescribed medications.
 There are no age limits for this treatment.

 Dry Needling vs Acupuncture – What is the difference?

 The difference in these two modalities is primarily defined by the Western vs Eastern medicine philosophies.